Learn About Medical Liens and What They Mean for Your Case

 Lien holdback

-An amount held back from your settlement in order to satisfy any potential liens.
+An amount held back from your settlement to satisfy any potential liens.

 Lien resolution company

-A neutral third party designated by the court or settlement agreement in order to oversee the lien resolution process.
+The court or settlement agreement designated a neutral third party to oversee the lien resolution process.
 The lien resolution company will identify, audit, and negotiate any liens filed.

 Personal injury lawsuit

-A legal dispute filed when one individual (the plaintiff) suffers harm and claims that another individual or organization (the defendant) may be legally responsible to pay damages.
+A legal dispute is filed when one individual (the plaintiff) suffers harm and claims another individual or organization (the defendant) may be legally responsible for paying damages.

 Personal injury lawsuits are civil cases.
 Examples may include an individual suing for broken bones as a result of a collision with a drunk driver; compensation for cancer caused by a chemical exposure at a factory; or harm suffered due to a dangerous product on the market.